-In February 2014, the Toronto Stock Exchange (TSX) announced the adoption and approval of amendments to the TSX Company Manual (TSX Manual), effective 30 June 2014.
-The TSX Manual now requires all TSX-listed issuers, except listed issuers that are majority controlled, to implement majority voting for director elections at uncontested meetings.
-In particular, the rule requires
+These proposed changes generally follow the changes adopted by the Toronto Stock Exchange (TSX) to its TSX Company Manual (TSX Manual) on 30 June 2014.
+The TSX Manual now requires all TSX-listed companies, except listed companies that are majority controlled, to implement majority voting procedures or policies for director elections at uncontested meetings.
+In particular, the TSX Manual requires that:

-- Each individual director of a TSX-listed issuer must be elected by a majority of the votes cast with respect to his or her election (majority voting requirement). - A TSX-listed issuer must adopt a majority voting policy if it does not otherwise satisfy the majority voting requirement in a manner acceptable to the TSX (for example, in its articles of or
+- Each individual director of a TSX-listed company must be elected by a majority of the votes cast with respect to his or her election (majority voting requirement). - A TSX-listed company must adopt a majority voting policy if it does not otherwise satisfy the majority voting requirement in a manner acceptable to the TSX (for example, in its articles or bye-laws).

-In addition, if a TSX-listed issuer adopts a majority voting policy, it must include a full description of the policy annually in the materials provided to its shareholders in connection with its annual meeting.
-For 2015, proxy advisory firm Institutional Shareholders Services (ISS), a prominent proxy advisory firm, recommended that shareholders withhold votes from all directors nominated by slate ballot.
-Glass Lewis, another advisory firm, recommended that shareholders withhold votes from the members of the corporate governance committee if the issuer has not adopted majority
+If a TSX-listed company adopts a majority voting policy, it must also include a full description of the policy in the materials provided to its shareholders in connection with its annual meeting.

+For 2016, proxy advisory firm Institutional Shareholders Services (ISS), a prominent proxy advisory firm, recommended that shareholders withhold votes from all directors nominated by slate ballot.
+Glass Lewis, another advisory firm, recommended that shareholders withhold votes for the members of the corporate governance committee if the company in question has not adopted majority voting procedures or policies.

-For the 2016 proxy season, ISS is recommending, irrespective of whether the corporation has adopted a majority voting policy, that shareholders withhold votes for an individual director if this director is "overboarded" and has attended less than 75% of board and committee meetings in the past year, without a valid reason for such absences.
+For the 2017 proxy season, ISS recommends, irrespective of whether the company has adopted majority voting policies or procedures, that shareholders withhold votes for an individual director if such a director is "overboarded" and has attended less than 75% of board and committee meetings in the past year, without a valid reason for such absences.
 ISS defines an "overboarded" director as either:

-- A CEO of a public company who sits on more than two outside public company boards in addition to the company of which - A director who is not a CEO of a public company and sits on more than six public company boards.
+- A Chief Executive Officer (CEO) of a public company who sits on more than one outside public company board in addition to the company of which he/she is CEO. - A director who is not a CEO of a public company and sits on more than four public company boards.

-Glass Lewis' voting recommendations for "overboarding" in 2016 is based on a threshold of three total boards for a director who serves as an executive of a public company, and six total boards for directors who are not public company executives.
-Glass Lewis has also indicated that, starting in 2017, it will generally recommend
+Glass Lewis' voting recommendations for "overboarding" in 2017 are based on a threshold of two total boards for a director who serves as an executive officer of a public company, and five total boards for a director who is not a public company executive.
+For companies listed on the TSX Venture Exchange (the emerging company exchange of the TSX), Glass Lewis applies a more lenient "overboarding" standard than the foregoing.